zng-ui/zng/crates/zng-app/README.md

 This crate provides 11 feature flags, 2 enabled by default.

 #### `"ipc"`
-Enables pre-build views and connecting to views running in another process.
+Enables IPC tasks and pre-build views and connecting to views running in another process.

 *Enabled by default.*